MetPX/sarracenia/doc/mirroring_use_case.rst

 Detection Methods: Inotify, Policy, SHIM
 -----------------------------------------

-There is a standard Linux feature known as INOTIFY, which can trigger an event when a file is modified.
+There is a Linux kernel feature known as INOTIFY, which can trigger an event when a file is modified.
 By setting an INOTIFY trigger on every directory in the tree, we can be notified of when any file is modified in the tree.
 This was the initial approach taken.
 It turns out (in January 2017), that INOTIFY is indeed a Linux feature, in that the INOTIFY events only propagate across a single server.
 With a cluster file